 Yoga, as a bi-lateral movement (Left and Right) therapy that incorporates intentional breathing is not only known to build strength and flexibility, but also to improve concentration, increase good moods, reduce anxiety and create a better felt sense of integration between body and mind - especially helpful when there has been trauma.

 I started practicing yoga because I knew I needed to move my body and disliked going to the gym.
 Surprisingly, yoga helped me feel centered and joyful and even a vigorous, hot class left me feeling energized and eager to return.
-Yoga has now been a part of my life for almost 15 years and I have grown to appreciate the simple beauty of breathing and moving in and out of postures and being curious about the limits and depths I find in my body and mind each day.
+Yoga has now been a part of my life for over 15 years and I have grown to appreciate the simple beauty of breathing and moving in and out of postures and being curious about the limits and depths I find in my body and mind each day.
 I credit yoga for having greater inner and body awareness allowing me to feel more mindful and connected to other people, something I believe my family, psychotherapy clients and students benefit from.

 I received my 200 hr Yoga Alliance approved yoga training through Hot Yoga, Inc. (teacher: Danielle Zissou, now owner of Open Up Yoga Teacher Training).
 This training was focused on a vinyasa style of yoga.
 Since then, I have received additional teacher training/continuing education in Yin Yoga (teacher: Sarah Powers), Street Yoga: Trauma Informed Yoga For Youth, Yoga for Trauma (teacher: Hala Khouri), Integrated Movement Therapy (IMT-Basics, Samarya Center, Seattle, WA), YogaFit for Warrior Training and Level I training (teacher: Mary Comfort); Trauma Sensitive Yoga Teacher Training (teacher: Alana Greenberg).